Last updated August 18, 2023.

 We may update or amend this Policy in our sole discretion.
-If we make material changes to this Policy, post the changes on this page and indicate at the top of this page the date the policy was last revised.
+We will post the changes on this page and indicate at the top of this page the date the policy was last revised.
+You are responsible for regularly reviewing the most current version of the Policy, which is available in the Services.
 We will also notify you of any material changes either through a pop-up notice, email or through other reasonable means.
-Continued use of the Services after any such changes to the Policy have been made shall constitute your consent to such changes.
-You are responsible for regularly reviewing the most current version of the Policy, which is available in the Services.
-When we change this Policy, we will modify the “Last Updated” date above.

 INFORMATION WE COLLECT AND HOW WE COLLECT INFORMATION

 We receive or collect various personal data when you install and use the Services.
 This Policy sets out what personal data we may collect, how we process and protect that data and the lawful grounds for that processing.
 In most cases, the lawful ground will be that the processing: (i) is necessary for our legitimate interests in carrying out our business, including to grow and improve the Services, provided those interests are not outweighed by your rights and interests (“Legitimate Interests”), (ii) is necessary to perform a contract with you (“Contract”), or (iii) we have a legal obligation to carry out the processing (“Legal Obligation”).
 Where processing is based on your consent (“Consent”), we will identify the processing purposes and provide you with relevant information to make the processing fair and transparent.